ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 #### 2. Milestones

-[GitHub milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) can be associated with issues and pull requests, but not discussions.
+[Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) can be associated with issues and pull requests, but not discussions.
 You can display milestones on GitHub Projects as an additional column, and add them to the GitHub Project [roadmap layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-roadmap-layout.).
-For more complicated projects which require a more nested hierarchy, you can group issue epics into milestones, as explained in this mermaid diagram:
+For more complicated projects that require a more nested hierarchy, you can group issue epics into milestones, as explained in this mermaid diagram.

 ```mermaid
 flowchart